How a Single-Pole Toggle Switch Works to Control a Light

 Anatomy of a Single-Pole Toggle Switch (SPST)

 While simple in function, a standard toggle switch is composed of several key parts that every electrician should recognize.
-These components work together to ensure safe and reliable operation according to standards set by the National Electrical Code (NEC).
+These components work together to ensure safe and reliable operation and to meet the National Electrical Code (NEC) requirements where applicable.

 The Core Mechanism: Single-Pole, Single-Throw (SPST)